-of positive and negative content online on Healthy Me

-their own and others' mental and physical Treating Me

 wellbeing.

-H13 how to consider the effect of their and in a set ions an athers and in such as to
+H13 how to consider the effect of their

 online actions on others and knowhow to

 recognise and display respectful behaviour

 online and the importance of keeping

 personal information private.

 H14 why social media, some computer

 games and online gaming, for example, are

 age restricted.

 H15 that the internet can also be a negative

 place where online abuse, trolling, bullying

 and harassment can take place, which can

 have a negative impact on mental health.

-H16 how to be a discerning consumer of
+77461

 information online including understanding

 that information, including that from search

 engines, is ranked, selected and targeted.

 H17 where and how to report concerns and

 get support with issues online.

 Physical H18 the characteristics and mental and All of these aspects are

 health and physical benefits of an active lifestyle. covered in lessons within the

 fitness H19 the importance of building regular Puzzles

 exercise into daily and weekly routines and

 how to achieve this; for example, walking or Healthy Me

 cycling to school, a daily active mile or other

 forms of regular, vigorous exercise.

 H20 the risks associated with an inactive

 lifestyle (including obesity).

 H21 how and when to seek support

 including which adults to speak to in school

 if they are worried about their health.

 Healthy H22 what constitutes a healthy diet All of these aspects are

 eating (including understanding calories and other covered in lessons within the

-nutritional content).
+cating nutritional content).
 Puzzles

-H23 the principles of planning and 1.1
+H23 the principles of planning and T dZZICS

 preparing a range of healthy meals.
 Healthy Me

+Treaterly Me

-H24 the characteristics of a poor diet and
+H24 the characteristics of a poor diet and it is a second to deviate and the second to the

 risks associated with unhealthy eating

 (including, for example, obesity and tooth

 decay) and other behaviours (e.g. the impact

-D of alcohol on diet or health).
+Denia of alcohol on diet or health).

 Drugs, H25 the facts about legal and illegal harmful

 alcohol and substances and associated risks, including

-tobacco smoking, alcohol use and drug-taking A11 .
-C . d 1
+tobacco smoking, alcohol use and drug-taking All C d

 Health and H26 how to recognise early signs of physical All of these aspects are

 prevention illness, such as weight loss, or unexplained covered in lessons within the

 changes to the body.
 Puzzles

-H27 about safe and unsafe exposure to the .
-Hoolthy Ma
+H27 about safe and unsafe exposure to the

 sun, and how to reduce the risk of sun Healthy Me

 damage, including skin cancer.

 H28 the importance of sufficient good

 quality sleep for good health and that a lack

 of sleep can affect weight, mood and ability

 to learn.

 H29 about dental health and the benefits of

+1127 about action fleaten and the belieffth Ul l

 good oral hygiene and dental flossing, including regular check-ups at the dentist.
 H30 about personal hygiene and germs including bacteria, viruses, how they are spread and treated, and the importance of handwashing.
 H31 the facts and science relating to immunisation and vaccination Basic first aid H32 how to make a clear and efficient call to emergency services if necessary.
 H33 concepts of basic first-aid, for example dealing with common injuries, including head injuries.
 All of these aspects are covered in lessons within the Puzzles • Healthy Me Changing adolescent body H34 key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
 H35 about menstrual wellbeing including the key facts about the menstrual cycle.
-All of these aspects are covered in lessons within the Puzzles Changing Me Healthy Me
+All of these aspects are covered in lessons within the Puzzles • Changing Me • Healthy Me